Crambin/docs/orderbot/Moderation/kick.md

 Example:<br>
 <code>!kick @Crambor#4137</code> will kick the user and give reason "No reason specified."<br>
-<code>!kick @Crambor#4137 Wanted to be kicked</code> will ban the user and give reason "Wanted to be kicked"
+<code>!kick @Crambor#4137 Wanted to be kicked</code> will kick the user and give reason "Wanted to be kicked"